binduthotal/movieflix-gpt/README.md

 - After signIn routed to browse page
 - Main container is created with video title and background trailer play
 - now playing movies is fetched form TMDB movies using TMDB API
+- Main Container with movie trailer and populate Nowplaying Upcoming etc is completed
+- Created Gpt Search Page and routed from browser.ToDO: develop gpt search in search page

 # Features to be developed
 - SignUp page